 Due to its alcohol volume, vanilla essence is a useful pain reliever.
 All you need to do is soak a cotton ball in vanilla essence and hold it on your sore tooth or gums for a few minutes to relieve the pain.

 Citrus fruits such as lemons and limes are great pain relievers for toothaches.
 With their high citric acid and Vitamin C content, these fruits get rid of bacteria and boost your immune system to fight toothache-causing bacteria.
-Just cut the lemon or lime into slices, bit into them to release the juice and put them on your sore tooth or gums.
+Just cut the lemon or lime into slices and bite into them to release the juice and put them on your sore tooth or gums.